alexporcayo903/Py_rates/README.md

 ## Dependences
 ### Ros1, Pygame, Turtlebot3, PythonMazeGenerator, Ubuntu 20.04

+In the "app_prog_project" folder the file BLANK is dependent upon
 ## Installation
 ### Virtualbox
 One of the virtual machines we used to run Ubuntu 20.04 was virtual box.
 This virtual machine can be downloaded by following the instructions in https://data-flair.training/blogs/install-virtualbox/.